sunday-take-away/employee-containers/README.md

 ### MongoDB
 Chosen for simplicity to store employee data.
 For even greater performance one can distribute these databases and shard them accordingly, this was not necessary for these services.
+Also MongoDB database is not secured, this has intentionally been left like this.
+It should be secure for production environments.

 ### InfluxDB
 Chosen for ability to query and store event data.
 I'm just treating all events as time-series data.